Companionship and guardianship are perhaps two of the best qualities that a dog can have.

 While the Border Collie is known for its modest personality, the Beagle is an excitable dog that will carry out amusing antics to entertain its owners.

-Having said that, in order to get the best out of your pet, it is crucial that you subject it to a lot of training ever since its youthful days as a puppy.
+Having said that, to get the best out of your pet, you must subject it to a lot of training ever since its youthful days as a puppy.

 The stubbornness of the Beagle will have to be weeded out of the Border Beagle’s personality with obedience training.